Is the Samsung Galaxy Watch 3 better than the Fitbit Versa 2?

 - Notifications sometimes finicky

 The Galaxy Watch 3 combines the fitness features you'd want in a design that rivals a standard wristwatch and that you can wear every day.
 It has all of the expected features of a smartwatch and fitness tracker and then some, including detailed sleep tracking, LTE connectivity, and even fall detection.
-It's a solid new watch option worth considering, even if it's at the top of most people's budgets.
+It's a solid watch option worth considering, even if it's an older model.

 Pros